Tag: Copper Crimp

 Swimming Pool Bonding

-Dear Mr. Electrician: How do I fix my in-ground swimming pool bonding?
+Dear Mr. Electrician: How do I fix my in-ground swimming pool bonding wire?

-Answer: Although swimming pool bonding is not very difficult to fix if you know the National Electrical Code requirements, it is best left to professionals due to the high risk of injury or death if done improperly.
+Answer: Although swimming pool bonding wire is not difficult to fix if you know the National Electrical Code requirements.
+It is best left to professionals due to the high risk of injury or death if done improperly.

-Article 680.26 Equipotential Bonding is what is used to determine the necessary swimming pool bonding methods needed for each pool.
+Article 680.26 Equipotential Bonding in the National Electrical Code determines swimming pool bonding methods needed for each pool.

-Bonding of swimming pools, hot tubs, and other immersion pools is extremely important to reduce electrical shock hazards and the possibility of electrocution.
+Bonding of swimming pools, hot tubs, and other immersion pools is essential to reduce electrical shock hazards and the possibility of electrocution.

-Water and electricity are not a very safe combination so it is imperative that the electrical installation be done according to the National Electrical Code and local code requirements.
+Water and electricity are not a safe combination, so the electrical installation must be done according to the National Electrical Code and local code requirements.

-Below are photos of a commercial pool that failed inspection due to shortcomings with the bonding.
+Below are photos of a commercial pool that failed inspection due to equipment bonding shortcomings.

-In my state commercial swimming pools are required to be inspected by a licensed electrical contractor every few years.
-The required inspection is a good thing, because every time I have done a pool inspection I have found problems.
-Most problems were not from the original swimming pool construction, but as a result of repairs, changes, and a lack of good preventative maintenance.
+In my state, commercial swimming pools must be inspected by a licensed electrical contractor every few years.
+The required inspection is a good thing because every time I have done a pool inspection, I have found problems.
+Most problems were not from the original swimming pool construction but due to repairs, changes, and a lack of good preventative maintenance.

-Unfortunately the state has no such inspection requirements for homeowner managed swimming pools.
-Consequently problems on residential homeowner pools are not caught unless someone working on the pool notices that something is wrong.
+Unfortunately, the state has no such inspection requirements for homeowner-managed swimming pools.
+Consequently, problems on residential homeowner pools are not caught unless someone working on the pool notices something is wrong or if someone gets hurt or dies.

 BONDING WIRE REPAIR

-A new tin plated copper lay-in lug was installed and the broken bonding wire was spliced together using a copper C tap and a crimping tool.
-I also used a copper split bolt connector to take the strain off of the crimps.
+A new tin-plated copper lay-in lug was installed, and the broken bonding wire was spliced together using a copper C tap and a crimping tool.
+I also used a copper split bolt connector to remove the crimps' strain.

 The swimming pool pump motor above has its own built-in lay-in lug and set screw.

-Lay-in lugs are favorable for use on pool equipment because it makes it easy to replace the equipment without having to take apart all of the bonding connections.
+Lay-in lugs are favorable for use on pool equipment because they make it easy to replace the equipment without removing all the bonding connections.
 The bonding wire should never be cut.

 A pool heater with a lay-in lug and number 8 solid copper wire.
 All equipment associated with a pool must be bonded.